JetBrains/kotlin-wrappers/kotlin-react-dom/README.md

 ## kotlin-react-dom

-Kotlin wrapper for React DOM library
+Kotlin wrapper for React DOM library.
+Major version number of this wrapper matches that of React DOM itself.

 ### Installation